-The North Carolina Water Resources Research Institute’s Community Collaborative Research Grant program is now open and accepting proposals through Feb.
-19, 2021.
+The North Carolina Water Resources Research Institute’s Community Collaborative Research Grant program is now open and accepting proposals through March 5, 2021 (new extended deadline).
 The program brings communities and university researchers together to study high-priority environmental and economic issues in North Carolina.

 New grants will range from $5,000 to $25,000 for projects that take place over one year.

 CCRG projects bring significant returns on investment, deepening the connections of communities with researchers at our state’s universities, explains John Fear, the deputy director for NC WRRI and North Carolina Sea Grant.